AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

 1. Register a player against this project and assign it to the display.
 You should now be able to see your interactive application running on AEM Screens.

-   Refer to [Device Registration](device-registration.md) to learn in detail about registering a device.
+   See [Device Registration](device-registration.md) to learn in detail about registering a device.

 ## Integrating the SPA with Adobe Analytics with Offline Capability through AEM Screens {#integrating-the-spa-with-adobe-analytics-with-offline-capability-through-aem-screens}